Game downloads will be throttled to manage internet congestion – TechCrunch

 It’s important to note that this should not apply to the rest of the gaming experience.
 Unlike downloading games, playing games is a remarkably low-bandwidth task — it’s important for packets to be traded quickly so players are in sync, but there aren’t a lot of them compared with even a low-resolution streaming video.

-The best thing to do is to set your games to be downloaded overnight, since local infrastructure will be less taxed while everyone in your region is asleep.
+The best thing to do is to set your games to be downloaded overnight, as local infrastructure will be less taxed while everyone in your region is asleep.
 If you have downloads or updates coming during the day, don’t be surprised if they take longer than usual or are queued elsewhere.